On the origin of the weak equivalence principle in a theory of emergent quantum mechanics: Lower bound for the energy level of the matter Hamiltonian

 Let us consider the further restriction on the compact set ${K}'\subset \tilde{K}\,\subset\, T^*TM$ such that for each $({\xi},\chi)\in\,{K}'$

 holds good for some constant $C_U$.
 Also, on ${K}'$ it must hold that

 Moreover, the factors $|\beta^i|$ are bounded as a consequence of Randers condition \eqref{randerscondition}.
-Then we have that
+As a consequences of these inequalities and relations we have that on the compact set $K'\subset \,T^+TM$ the relation

-with $\tilde{C}_U=\,\max \{C_U,1\}$.
-This proves that $H|_{K'}$ is a Lipschitz function, with Lipschitz constant $M=\max\{\frac{1}{2},\tilde{C}_U\}$, which is necessarily finite.
-Now we can redefine the Hamiltonian dividing by $M$, which is a constant larger than $1$.
+with $\tilde{C}_U=\,\max \{C_U,1\}$ holds good.
+This proves that $H|_{K'}$ is a Lipschitz function, with Lipschitz constant $\widetilde{\tilde{C}}_U =\max\{\frac{1}{2},\tilde{C}_U\}$, which is necessarily finite.
+Now we can redefine the Hamiltonian dividing by $\widetilde{\tilde{C}}_U$, which is a constant larger than $1$.
 This operation is equivalent to redefine the vector field $\beta\in \,\Gamma TTM$.
-Such operation does not change the equations of motion and the Randers condition \eqref{randerscondition}.
-Then we obtain a $1$-Lipschitz Hamiltonian on $K'$, restriction of the original Hamiltonian $H_t$. \end{proof}
+Such operation does not change the equations of motion and the Randers condition \eqref{randerscondition} on the compact set $K'$.
+Then we obtain a $1$-Lipschitz Hamiltonian function on $K'$, as a restriction and constant re-scaling of the original Hamiltonian $H_t$. \end{proof}

-The compact domain $K'$ is not empty.
+For the hypothesized Hamilton-Randers dynamics, the compact domain $K'$ is not empty.
 In the metaestable domain ${\bf D}_0$, the Hamiltonian $H_t$ is equivalent to zero.
 Therefore, it is reasonable to think that in such domain $H_t$ is Lipschitz, thus providing an example where $K'$ can be contained (${\bf D}_0$ is not necessarily compact).
+This argument also shows that for the case of Hamilton-Randers dynamics $K'$ is not a discrete set.

 Extensions from $K'$ to the whole phase space $T^*TM$ can be constructed as follows.
 Consider the Sasaki metric on $T^*TM$ of the Hamilton-Randers structure (see \eqref{DefinicionHR} in Appendix \ref{Hamilton-Randers structures}).
 For every observer $W$ one can associate by canonical methods a Finsler metric on $T^*TM$ and then an asymmetric distance function